AJAY2-R/snabbstate/README.md

 ## Introduction

 Virtual DOM is awesome.
 It allows us to express our application's view as a function of its state.
-But existing solutions were way too bloated, too slow, lacked features, had an API biased towards OOP , and/or lacked features I needed.

-Snabbdom consists of an extremely simple, performant, and extensible core that is only ≈ 200 SLOC.
-It offers a modular architecture with rich functionality for extensions through custom modules.
-To keep the core simple, all non-essential functionality is delegated to modules.
+Snabbdom (the library we forked from) provided an extremely simple, performant, and extensible core.
+Snabbstate builds on this foundation by adding React-like hooks for state management, making it even easier to build reactive applications.

+Snabbstate consists of:

+- An extremely simple, performant core (≈ 200 SLOC from Snabbdom)
+- A modular architecture with rich functionality through custom modules
+- React-like hooks for state management
+- Component definition system

-You can mold Snabbdom into whatever you desire!
+You can mold Snabbstate into whatever you desire!
 Pick, choose, and customize the functionality you want.
-Alternatively you can just use the default extensions and get a virtual DOM library with high performance, small size, and all the features listed below.

 ## Features

-- Core features
+- Core features (from Snabbdom)
-  - About 200 SLOC – you could easily read through the entire core and fully understand how it works.
+  - About 200 SLOC core – you could easily read through the entire core and fully understand how it works.
   - Extendable through modules.
   - A rich set of hooks available, both per vnode and globally for modules, to hook into any part of the diff and patch process.
   - Splendid performance.
-Snabbdom is among the fastest virtual DOM libraries.
+Built on Snabbdom's fast virtual DOM implementation.
   - Patch function with a function signature equivalent to a reduce/scan function.
 Allows for easier integration with a FRP library.
+- Extended features (Snabbstate additions)
+  - React-like hooks: `useState`, `useEffect`, `useRef`, `useMemo`, `useCallback`
+  - `defineComponent` for creating stateful components
+  - Automatic re-rendering when state changes
+  - Built-in hooks context management
 - Features in modules
   - `h` function for easily creating virtual DOM nodes.
   - [SVG _just works_ with the `h` helper](#svg).